localstack/localstack/README.md

     - `false`: your Lambda function definitions will be passed to the container by mounting a volume (potentially faster).
 This requires to have the Docker client and the Docker host on the same machine.
+* `LAMBDA_DEFAULT_DOCKER_NETWORK`:
+    - When set, and running lambda functions in a docker container (LAMBDA_EXECUTOR=docker or docker-reuse) the docker container running the lambda function will be attached to the docker network identified by LAMBDA_DEFAULT_DOCKER_NETWORK
+* `LAMBDA_SUBNET_AS_DOCKERNET`:
+    - When set to 1, and lambda functions are run in a docker container (LAMBDA_EXECUTOR=docker or docker-reuse) if a lambda function is created with a vpc config, the subnet identified in the vpc config will be used as the identifier of the docker network for the lambda function's docker container
+* `LAMBDA_DOCKER_OPTIONS`:
+    - Specifies custom options to be passed to the docker engine as part of the docker run or docker create command.

+        For example, to log lambda function output to a syslog server listening on the local host at port 5601, you can set LAMBDA_DOCKER_OPTIONS to:

+          --log-driver=syslog --log-opt=tag=lambda.$LAMBDA_FUNCTION_NAME --log-opt=syslog-address=tcp://127.0.0.1:5601

 * `DATA_DIR`: Local directory for saving persistent data (currently only supported for these services:
   Kinesis, DynamoDB, Elasticsearch, S3).
 Set it to `/tmp/localstack/data` to enable persistence (`/tmp/localstack` is mounted into the Docker container), leave blank to disable